Balinese art: Recent History

 This groundbreaking period of creativity reached a peak in the late 1930s.
 A stream of famous visitors, including Charlie Chaplin and the anthropologists Gregory Bateson and Margaret Mead, encouraged the talented locals to create highly original works.
 During their stay in Bali in the mid-1930s, Bateson and Mead collected over 2000 paintings, predominantly from the village of Batuan, but also from the coastal village of Sanur.

-Among western artists, Spies and Bonnet are often credited for the modernization of traditional Balinese paintings.
-From the 1950s onwards Baliese artists incorporated aspects of perspective and anatomy from these artists.
+Among Western artists, Spies and Bonnet are often credited for the modernization of traditional Balinese paintings.
+From the 1950s onwards Balinese artists incorporated aspects of perspective and anatomy from these artists.

-More importantly, they acted as agents of change by encouraging experimentation, and promoted departures from tradition.
+More importantly, they acted as agents of change by encouraging experimentation and promoting departures from tradition.
 The result was an explosion of individual expression that increased the rate of change in Balinese art.
 The 1930s styles were consolidated in the 1950s, and in more recent years have been given the confusing title of "modern traditional Balinese painting".
 The Ubud painters, although a minority amongst the artists working in the 1930s, became the representatives of the new style thanks to the presence of the great artist Gusti Nyoman Lempad in that village, and to the patronage of the traditional rulers of Ubud.
 The key points of the Ubud Style included a concentration on the depiction of daily Bali life and drama; the change of the patron of these artists from the religious temples and royal houses to western tourists/collectors; shifting the picture composition from multiple to single focus.

-Despite the adoption of modern western painting traditions by many Balinese and Indonesian painters, "modern traditional Balinese painting" is still thriving and continues by descendants/students of the artists of the pre-war modernist era (1928-1942).
-The schools of modern traditional Balinese painting include: Ubud, Batuan, Sanur, Young Artist and Keliki schools of painting.
+Despite the adoption of modern Western painting traditions by many Balinese and Indonesian painters, "modern traditional Balinese painting" is still thriving and continues by descendants/students of the artists of the pre-war modernist era (1928-1942).
+The schools of modern traditional Balinese painting include Ubud, Batuan, Sanur, Young Artist, and Keliki schools of painting.

 Modern traditional painting

-The pre-War modernisation of Balinese art emanated from three villages: Ubud, where Spies settled, Sanur on the southern coast, and Batuan, a traditional hub of musicians, dancers, carvers and painters.
+The pre-war modernization of Balinese art emanated from three villages: Ubud, where Spies settled, Sanur on the southern coast, and Batuan, a traditional hub of musicians, dancers, carvers, and painters.
 The artists painted mostly on paper, though canvas and board were also used.
 Often, the works featured repetitive clusters of stylized foliage or waves that conveyed a sense of texture, even perspective.
 Each village evolved a style of its own.
 Ubud artists made more use of open spaces and emphasized human figures.
 Sanur paintings often featured erotic scenes and animals, and work from Batuan was less colorful but tended to be busier.